ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 :::info
 ## **Requirements**
-- ~ 38 GB of space for the modlist
+- ~ 42 GB of space for the modlist (~19 GB can be reclaimed by deleting downloaded mod archives after finishing your install)
 - A legally obtained copy of Baldur's Gate 3 (while a Steam global copy is safest, any copy should do), **installed and launched vanilla from Steam at least once**
 - [Wabbajack](https://www.wabbajack.org/)
 - A Nexus Account (Premium recommended; drastically increases install speed)